Leeks are a member of the onion (or Allium) family.

 - If you prefer leeks cut in the shapes of small discs, you can skip the second step and simply cut them cross-wise.

 Washing the leeks is also very important as they grow in soil and can carry quite a bit of trapped dirt.

-Just put the cut leeks in a large colander and put it under cold, running water.
-Place them apart to remove all dirt and grit.
+Just put the cut leeks in a large colander and massage the leaves under lukewarm running water.

 Now that you know ‘what are leeks’ and how to cook them, you should be ready to try your hand at cooking with this flavorful veggie.